They say they have 305 of them in stock as of 09/01/2006 12:52 PM and they offer $5 ground shipping.

 Why does everyone want to get one of these units so quickly (with all of the complaints on this site regarding digital audio drop outs, unit freezing, inaccurate playback during recordings, etc).
 What reason is there to be an early adopter on this thing when the HR10-250 works so well (albeit slow) for now?
 Also, why are people willing to spend nearly $300 now when they can get it later for a lot less if not free?

 I agree!
 All I hear about is problems with the H-20, so what makes this unit any better?
 Plus no OTA enabled yet!
-I'm not getting rid of my OTA anyway, besides locals, what's the big deal at this point?
+I'm not getting rid of my OTA anyway, besides locals, what's the big deal at this point?:confused:

 Site shows 290 left, called D* and they will install the dish for free, set appointment for Friday as long as the unit arrives as promised.
 Spent 3 hours last night trying to get it for free, but I had gotten the HR10-250 for free two years ago.
 Still a good deal for $274 with tax and shipping.
 Just hope it is for real….